floriangeigl/floriangeigl.github.io/data_privacy.md

 At geigl.online, your privacy is important to me.
 This Privacy Policy explains how I collect, use, and protect your personal information when you visit my website.

-**1. Information We Collect**
+**1. Information I Collect**

 When you visit geigl.online, I may collect certain information automatically, including:
-* Your IP address (anonymized, where applicable)
+* Your IP address (anonymized)
 * Browser type and version
 * Device type and operating system
 * Referring website
 * Pages viewed and time spent on the site
 * Clicks, scrolls, and navigation patterns

-I use Google Analytics to help us understand how users interact with our website.
+I use Google Analytics to help me understand how users interact with our website.
 Google may collect additional technical data as described in their [Privacy Policy](https://policies.google.com/privacy).

 **2. How I Use Your Information**